3ConstArt3/Lexarithmos/README.md

 }
 ```

-Otherwise, the program just inserts the phrase in the object, under the attribute **phrases**:
+If the key already exists, the phrase is added to the existing entry:

 ```json
 "996": {